-Click here for information about the forthcoming I-680 Contra Costa Express Lanes between Walnut Creek and San Ramon, opening in 2017.
+Click here for information about the forthcoming I-680 Contra Costa Express Lanes between Walnut Creek and San Ramon, opening in summer 2017.
 Questions about the I-680 Contra Costa Express Lanes should be submitted to the operator, MTC, at info@BayAreaExpressLanes.org

 Get updates about the I-580 and I-680 Sunol Express Lanes.